Variations for Some Painlev\'e Equations: Introduction and summary

-\section{\rm Introduction and Summary}
+\section{Introduction and summary}

-The interesting idea of J.-A.~Weil to apply the Morales--Ramis theorem to Painlev\'e equations was initiated in \cite{Mo2}.
-It is also the subject of more recent papers \cite{A,HS,St2,St3,St4,SC}.
-The Hamiltonian $H$ of a Painlev\'e equation $x''=R(x',x,t)$ depends on `the time' $t$.
-In order to apply the Morales--Ramis theorem, $H$ is changed into a time-independent Hamiltonian $\mathbb{H}=H+e$.
-We show (Proposition~\ref{2.1}) that complete integrability for $\mathbb{H}$ implies that all solutions of the equation $x''=R(x',x,t)$ are special classical solutions in the sense of H.~Umemura \cite{U1,U2,U3,UW} or are algebraic functions.
+The interesting idea of J.-A.~Weil to apply the Morales-Ramis theorem to Painlev\'e equations was initiated in~\cite{Mo2}.
+It is also the subject of more recent papers \cite{A,HS,St3,St2,St4,SC}.
+The Hamiltonian $H$ of a~Painlev\'e equation $x''=R(x',x,t)$ depends on `the time' $t$.
+In order to apply the Morales-Ramis theorem, $H$ is changed into a time-independent Hamiltonian $\mathbb{H}=H+e$.
+Our first main result (Proposition~\ref{2.1}) states that complete integrability for $\mathbb{H}$ implies that all solutions of the equation $x''=R(x',x,t)$ are classical solutions in the sense of H.~Umemura \cite{U3,U1,U2,UW} (this includes algebraic functions).
 In fact, one may state that such an equation $x''=R(x',x,t)$ is {\it not} considered as a true Painlev\'e equation.
-This is in agreement with \cite{ZF}, see also \S\ref{Sect2} below. \\
+This is in agreement with \cite{ZF}, see also Section~\ref{Sect2} below.

+The second main result of this paper (Proposition~\ref{prop3.1}) claims that the normal variational equation(s) of $\mathbb{H}$ along a given explicit solution are shown to be equivalent to the variational equation(s) for $x''=R(x',x,t)$ along a given solution.
+To fix notations, we recall notations for second-order Painlev\'{e} equations here, taken from~\cite{OO2} and~\cite{APT}:

+We will not use a formula for $P_6$.
+In the case of $P_3'$ there is a refinement: